Arizona House advances a repeal of the state's near-total abortion ban to the Senate

 Planned Parenthood officials vowed to continue providing abortions for the short time they are still legal and said they will reinforce networks that help patients travel out of state to places like New Mexico and California to access abortion.

-This past summer, abortion rights advocates began a push to ask Arizona voters to create a constitutional right to abortion.

-The proposed constitutional amendment would guarantee abortion rights until a fetus could survive outside the womb, typically around 24 weeks.
-It also would allow later abortions to save the parent's life, or to protect her physical or mental health.
+Advocates are collecting signatures for a ballot measure allowing abortions until a fetus could survive outside the womb, typically around 24 weeks, with exceptions — to save the parent's life, or to protect her physical or mental health.

 Republican lawmakers, in turn, are considering putting one or more competing abortion proposals on the November ballot.